 Two applicants for chapters initiating 150 - 299 members,

 Three applicants for chapters initiating over 300 members.

 How to Apply

 The chapter finalists must be submitted to the National Office by February 15, 2019.
 Check with your chapter regarding your local scholarship deadline.
 Scholarship recipients will be announced in April.
 Scholarship checks are mailed to the institution in June.

-The national competition will be weighted based on the following point values:
+Your application will be scored at the national level based upon the following point values:

 |Overall presentation (grammar, spelling, organization)||5 points|

 |ALD contributions||15 points|

 |Impact of ALD essay||15 points|